 \section{Introduction}

 \IEEEPARstart{A}{s} AI rapidly evolves, it is vital to explore its safety and ethical implications.
-We hope to develop autonomous agents that make human-like decisions, act altruistically, safely and morally, so that such AIs are credible and can be sustainable and beneficial.
-Enabling AI to make ethical decisions is a complex process that requires a trade-off between personal and other interests.
+Ensuring that AIs are credible and can bring sustainable benefits depends on developing autonomous agents that act altruistically, safely and morally.
 Altruistic behavior is acknowledged as a crucial moral value, i.e., sacrificing one's self-interest for the greater well-being of others~\cite{ref1,ref2,ref3,ref4}, and serves as the foundation for natural reproduction and a harmonious society.
-The motivations for altruism can be the desire for higher social recognition\cite{ref5}, future collaborative opportunities\cite{ref6}, and enhancement of personal satisfaction and pleasure\cite{ref7}, etc. These external pressures, rational judgments are not stable and will lose effectiveness as the environments change.
-Empathy as an intrinsic altruistic motivation, especially direct and rapid empathy for the emotions of others, is the most robust and solid altruistic motivation~\cite{ref11}.
+Stuart Russell considers "purely altruistic" as the first principle in guiding AI development~\cite{russell2019human}.
+The motivations for altruism can be the desire for higher social recognition\cite{ref5}, future collaborative opportunities\cite{ref6}, and enhancement of personal satisfaction and pleasure\cite{ref7}, etc. However, faced with these external pressures, rational judgments are not stable and will lose effectiveness as the environments change.
+It is important to complement them with empathy-driven altruism, which is an inherent part of the human behavioral repertoire~\cite{batson2011altruism,batson2015empathy}; particularly emotional empathy, which can automatically activate shared representations, thereby evoking empathic concern and sympathy toward others in distress~\cite{ref11,keysers2006towards,decety2008caused}.